 But when people can see your work and *get to know you* (in this example, via a blog), and when they know of you through someone else or if they get to know you through one community or another, this will drastically increase the likelihood that they will hire you.

 Creating a successful and profitable freelancing business directly correlates to building positive relationships.

 Want to get the exact tools, systems, and strategies for building your successful and profitable freelancing business?

-After spending two years full-time freelancing (and learning a ton during that time!) on top of my additional six years of part-time freelancing, I’ve been so delighted to transition my business from offering freelance services to starting to coach other freelancers and teach everything I’ve learned over the years.
+After spending two years full-time freelancing (and learning a ton during that time!) on top of my additional six years of part-time freelancing, I’ve been so delighted to transition my business from not only offering freelance services, but to teaching other freelancers everything I’ve learned over the years.

 Freelancers are in high demand right now, and more and more people are starting to take on freelance work.
 This is fantastic!